Riesz representers for the rest of us: Using Riesz representers to derive the EIF

 \section{Using Riesz representers to derive the EIF}

 Parametric models are popular because we can use classical statistical theory to quantify uncertainty around estimates of the statistical estimand (e.g., calculate confidence intervals).
-However, the estimates produced by parametric models will be biased if those models are misspecified, which in practice, is highly plausible.
+However, the estimates produced by parametric models may be biased if those models are misspecified, which in practice, is likely.
 Instead, semiparametric estimators can leverage flexible machine learning algorithms in model fitting.
 Such commonly used estimators include AIPW,\citep{robins_estimation_1994} targeted minimum-loss based estimation (TMLE),\citep{van2006targeted} and double/debiased machine learning (DML).\citep{chernozhukov2018double} As stated in \S\ref{section:intro}, these estimators are based on the EIF of the statistical estimand.
-A full review of the EIF is outside the scope of this work, as it has been extensively covered elsewhere (see \citeauthor{hampel1974influence,fisher2021visually,Hines_Dukes_Diaz-Ordaz_Vansteelandt_2022,renson2025pulling}).
-Briefly, the EIF is a mean-zero derivative that: (1) describes how sensitive the statistical estimand is to changes in the underlying data distribution and (2) its variance is the lower semiparametric variance bound of the statistical estimand.
-Practically, this means that no other semiparametric estimator can have tighter, theoretically valid confidence intervals than a semiparametric estimator based on the EIF.
+A full review of the EIF is outside the scope of this work, as it has been extensively covered elsewhere.\citep{hampel1974influence,fisher2021visually,Hines_Dukes_Diaz-Ordaz_Vansteelandt_2022,renson2025pulling} Briefly, the EIF is a mean-zero derivative that quantifies how sensitive the statistical estimand is to changes in the underlying data distribution.
+The variance of the EIF also represents a lower bound on the variance of an unbiased estimator of the statistical estimand.
+Consequently, this means that estimands based on EIFs are efficient in the sense that they asymptotically achieve this variance bound.

 The Riesz representer of a statistical estimand has a convenient relationship to the EIF in that the existence of the Riesz representer means that the EIF of the statistical estimand is finite\citep{chernozhukov2022automatic} (i.e., the estimand is referred to as being pathwise differentiable).
-In addition, if the statistical estimand can be expressed as sequential mappings of iterated expectations (such as the example estimands we consider in this paper), then one can use the Riesz representation of the statistical estimand as part of a simple recursive algorithm for deriving the nonparametric EIF.\citep{newey1994asymptotic,chernozhukov2022automatic} The algorithm is as follows:
+In addition, if the statistical estimand can be expressed as sequential mappings of iterated expectations (such as the example estimands we consider in this paper), then one can use the Riesz representation of the statistical estimand as part of a simple recursive algorithm for deriving the semiparametric EIF.\citep{newey1994asymptotic,chernozhukov2022automatic} The algorithm is as follows: